mujaSR20/mujaSR20/README.md

 # Hello, I'm Mujahid
 ## Cybersecurity and Information Technology Student

-I am currently pursuing a  college degree in **Bachelors Degree of Information Technology** as well as partaking on an certificate from **Coursera's Google Cybersecurity** program.
+I am currently pursuing **Bachelor of Science in Information Technology** as well as partaking on an certificate from **Coursera's Google Cybersecurity** program.

 ---